katcipis/sophia/notes/articles/firecracker.md

 (CVE-2018-17972 and CVE-2017-18344 are recent examples).
 ```

-And then the ultimate failure, the kernel does such a bad job at
+Another example of the  kernel doing a bad job at
-providing isolation that in order to have **just** isolation you need
+providing isolation is that in order to have **just** isolation you need
-to use virtualization.
+to use virtualisation.
 I get that it ends up being a "good" solution because
 hypervisors do a better job at isolation, but it is a hacky solution nonetheless
 and Firecracker is an example of that.

 How is it hacky ?
 Not necessarily in a bad way, it is a very smart workaround
-for a terrible environment (Linux + isolation), but the design of Firecracker
+for a terrible environment (Linux doing isolation/multi-tenancy),but the design of Firecracker
 itself makes the hackiness explicit.
 Even though it uses virtualisation it can't
 actually virtualise different archs/OS's, the whole point of Firecracker is
 to use the bare minimum of virtualisation just to get isolation and good enough